Palestinian Gaonate: Exile and contested authority

 After Jerusalem was taken by the Seljuq Turks in 1071, the gaonate was removed from Jerusalem, apparently to Tyre.
-In 1082, Elijah Gaon of Palestine called a large convocation at Tyre.
+In 1082, Elijah Gaon of the Land of Israel called a large convocation at Tyre.
 On this occasion, he designated his son Abiathar as his successor to the gaonate and his other son, Solomon, as av beit din.
 In 1084, Elijah held a council at Haifa.
 He died shortly thereafter and was buried in Galilee, near the old tannaic tombs, a large concourse of people attending the burial.

 Shortly after Abiathar entered office, David ben Daniel, a descendant of the Babylonian exilarchs, was proclaimed exilarch in Egypt.
-Ben Daniel succeeded in having his authority recognized by the communities along the Palestinian and Phoenician coasts, Tyre alone retaining its independence for a time.
+Ben Daniel succeeded in having his authority recognized by the communities along the Land of Israel and Phoenician coasts, Tyre alone retaining its independence for a time.
 But when this city again came under Egyptian rule in 1089, the Egyptian exilarch also subjected its community, forcing Abiathar to leave the academy.
 However, the academy resisted the exilarch, declaring his claims invalid and pointing out his godlessness and tyranny while in office.
 Fast-day services were held (1093), and the sway of the Egyptian exilarch was soon ended.
 The nagid Meborak, to whom ben Daniel owed his elevation, called a large assembly, which deposed him and reinstated Abiathar as gaon in Iyar of 1094.
 Abiathar wrote his Megillah in commemoration of this event.

 A few years later, at the time of the First Crusade, Abiathar sent a letter to the community of Constantinople.
 It is dated from the Tripolis of Phoenicia, where the academy may have been removed.
 Abiathar was succeeded by his brother Solomon.
 An undated anonymous letter dwells on the controversies and difficulties the academy had to contend with.